YellowJacketLinux/lfs-buildscripts/TLS-README.md

 within the `chroot` being used to build the LFS system before the system has ever booted so that the certificate bundles are there even on the very first boot, allowing both `wget` and `curl` to work properly with TLS connections.

+Most users will never have to do anything.
+As long as the machine has a network connection, once a week `make-ca` will check for a new `certdata.txt` file and securely retrieve it if found, regenerating the TLS certificate bundles.

+Users who do not trust all of the certificate authorities Mozilla does, or who do trust certificate authorities Mozilla does not trust, can (assuming `root` privilege) adjust the generation of the certificate bundles as needed.

+The BLFS mechanism for maintaining TLS certificate bundles really is superior to what is in the vast majority of GNU/Linux distributions.
+I like it.